Orbital pseudotumor (Nonspecific orbital inflammation, idiopathic orbital inflammation, orbital inflammatory syndrome)

 What is an orbital pseudotumor?

-An orbital pseudotumor is a benign mass located in tissue behind the eye.
+An orbital pseudotumor is a benign mass located in the tissue behind the eye.
 This area is called the orbit and is the part of the skull that holds the eye in place.
-In some cases, an orbital pseudotumor can occur in the periorbital portion of the eye (the area around the eye).
+In some cases, an orbital pseudotumor can occur in the periorbital portion (the area around the eye).
 Orbital pseudotumors are very rare.

-Orbital pseudotumors can appear similarly to cancerous tumors behind the eye.
-But they are non-infectious and do not spread to other parts of the body.
-Even though orbital pseudotumors don’t spread, the inflammation can affect structures that are located near the eye.
+A pseudotumor of the orbit can resemble cancerous tumors behind the eye.
+However, they are not a cancer, not infectious and do not spread to other parts of the body.
+Even though orbital pseudotumors don’t spread, the inflammation can affect structures located near the eye.

 There are several other names for orbital pseudotumor, including: